ziirish/burp-ui/docs/advanced_usage.rst

     # storage backend for session and cache
     # may be either 'default' or 'redis'
     storage = default
+    # redis server to connect to
+    redis = localhost:6379
     # session database to use
     # may also be a backend url like: redis://localhost:6379/0
     # if set to 'redis', the backend url defaults to: